-Yes, if you are mad at your boss, you could get her full fat milk coffee instead of skim.
-But on the long-term, that doesn’t pay off for you.
-Get what you’re asked to get, keep complaints to yourself, but do…
+Yes, if you are mad at your boss, you could get her full-fat milk coffee instead of skim.
+But in the long-term, that doesn’t pay off for you.
+Get what you’re asked to get, and keep complaints to yourself.

 Tired of getting coffee and returning samples?
 Ask for more responsibilities.
 Are you a computer freak who could program look boards via PhotoShop and have them come out pretty?
 Or you could speed up the return process with an app?
 Think your ideas through first and then propose them.

 Also, being available to stay longer hours (yes, even longer hours) may occasionally get you additional responsibilities, too.

 Take the steps ahead of time

 If you want to stay on in the fashion industry, plan ahead.

 - Ask for a recommendation letter.
 It is recommended that you give your employer at least two weeks time.
 Sometimes, they may ask you to help by putting together a list of tasks you have undertaken during the internship, so make sure to have that ready.